Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 Identifying Pure Copper Cable

 Look for "Solid Copper" or "Bare Copper" on cable specifications.
-Reputable manufacturers (Monoprice, Cable Matters, Belden) clearly state conductor material.
-Avoid cables that only list "copper" without specifying solid or bare copper—this often indicates CCA.
+Reputable manufacturers (TrueCable, Monoprice, Belden) explicitly document conductor material.
+Avoid cables that list only "copper" without qualification — this often indicates CCA.
+If a listing doesn't clearly state "pure bare copper" or "solid copper," treat it as CCA until proven otherwise.

 Wire Gauge and PoE Performance